Why Does Game Character Rigging Often Break the Animation Pipeline?

 └── Lean_left / Lean_right

-Additive layer for leaning is a typical optimization: instead of 8 separate animations (run_left, run_right, walk_left...), one additive lean applies over any state.
+Additive layer for leaning is a typical optimization: instead of 8 separate animations (run_left, run_right, walk_left...), one additive lean is applied on top of any state.
+Time savings on clip creation — up to 40%.
+For complex projects, this reduces the animation budget by 15–20%.

-Blend Tree is an animation blending system by one or two parameters.
-For character locomotion, standard is 2D Freeform Directional with velocityX and velocityZ parameters.
+Blend Tree is a system for blending animations based on one or two parameters.
+For character locomotion, the standard is 2D Freeform Directional with parameters velocityX and velocityZ.

 | Animation | velocityX | velocityZ |